 Rule 30

-Rule 30 is an elementary (one-dimensional) cellular automaton where each cell has two possible states 0 (shown in red) and 1 (shown in black).
+(shown in black).
 The neighborhood of a cell is its two immediate neighbors, one on its left and other on right.
 The next state (generation) of the cell depends on its current state and the state of its neighbors; the transition rules are as illustrated below

-The above transition rules could be simplified as left XOR (central OR right).
+The above transition rules could be simplified as left XOR (central OR right)

 We visualize Rule 30 in a 2-dimensional grid where each row represents one generation (state).
 The next generation (state) of the cells is computed and populated in the row below.
 Each row contains a finite number of cells which “wraps around” at the end.